Ningyu-Nine/synthetic_tumor_visualization/README.md

 ## Contributing

 This is a research tool for synthetic tumor visualization.
-Feel free to submit issues or pull requests.